 Ann had an online lead come in this week in her typical price range.
 They began a text conversation, and set a phone appointment for later on.
 “I ended the conversation by asking them what type of information they’d like me to gather.
 Once I had the info, I sent them a BombBomb video through BoomTown that answered all their questions.”

-Track your real estate video engagement
+Track and measure your real estate video engagement, tweak where needed

 Just starting a video marketing strategy?